RTP Case Study

 "A custom compounder with a common problem and an amazing solution."

 Plastics with high levels of inorganic fillers and frequent material changeovers only aggravated the situation.
-Manual cleaning methods with abrasives were time consuming and over time damaging the tooling and shortening its life.
+Manual cleaning methods with abrasives were time-consuming, damaging the tooling over time, and shortening its life.

 Our recommendation was our IGG style oven.
 Designed by a polymer chemist especially for the Plastics, Fiber and Chemical industry, we felt that it would effectively remove the stubborn polymers while protecting the tooling from damage.
-After many trial tests, RTP purchased their first cleaning furnace from Pollution Control Products in 1998 for their Nevada facility.
+After many Free Test Cleanings, RTP purchased their first cleaning furnace from Pollution Control Products in 1998 for their Nevada facility.
 This oven accommodated a screw up to 17' long, as well as other extrusion parts.